mikebentley15/sandbox/arduino/needle-robot/auto-control/README.md

 - `<stream-state-off>`
   - turn off streaming of state from arduino

+- `<linear-abs/{position}/{speed}>`
+  - rotate the linear motor such that it moves the linear platform to the `{position}` micrometer absolute location (relative to the point it's at when the arduino starts up).
+Move at the specified `{speed}` micrometers per second.
+  - Example: `<linear-abs/0/750>` will move to the zero position (i.e., where it was when the arduino started up), and will move there at a speed of 750 micrometers per second.

+- `<linear-rel/{position}/{speed}>`
+  - rotate the linear motor such that it moves the linear platform to the `{position}` micrometer location forward from the current position.
+Move at the specified `{speed}` micrometers per second.
+Give a negative number for `{position}` to move backwards.
+  - Example: `<linear-rel/-500/750>` will move backwards by 0.5 mm, and will move there at a maximum speed of 0.75 mm per second.

 - `<linear-velocity/{velocity}>`
   - Move at the given velocity until given a new linear command, meaning does not stop at a particular location, just moves at a constant speed.
 It is